joeytwiddle/jsh/README.md

 Also handy when working from the cmdline:

-    jman             - Popup a man page in a separate terminal window japropos         - Search a bunch of things, not just man pages
+    jman             Popup a man page in a separate terminal window japropos         Search a bunch of things, not just man pages gitls            Like `ls -lartFh --color` but with git status for each file git*             A bunch of git scripts which are often/occasionally handy.
+                     But my most useful scripts (e.g. gcf) are in my rc_files repo under git_aliases.

-## Scripts for composing shell commands
+### Scripts for composing shell commands

 For use on the command-line or when writing actual scripts.
 Most of the following read a list from standard in (assumes inputs are separated by newlines):

-    | withalldo <cmd...>
+    | withalldo <cmd...>      A shortcut for xargs
-    | foreachdo <cmd...>
+    | foreachdo <cmd...>      A shortcut for | while read FILE; do ...; done
     | dog <target_file>       Atomic write, does not clobber until the end, safe to use after cat!
     | striptermchars          Remove ANSI color codes
     | trimempty               Remove empty/blank lines